Latest Update:

 Here's why applying early gives you a distinct advantage:

-1. More Interview Slots Available: YC partners have a finite amount of time to conduct interviews.
-While calendars fill up near deadlines, YC's expansion to four batches may distribute load more evenly, but early application still provides advantages like time for updates and more relaxed scheduling.
+More Interview Slots Available: YC partners have a finite amount of time to conduct interviews.
+While calendars fill up near deadlines, YC's four-batch schedule may distribute load more evenly, but early application still provides advantages like time for updates and more relaxed scheduling.

-4. Reduced Personal Stress: Scrambling to finish an application on the final day is stressful.
+Reduced Personal Stress: Scrambling to finish an application on the final day is stressful.
 It's how typos happen and how half-baked thoughts make it into the final submission.
-Applying early allows you to complete the work, review it with a clear head, and then focus back on what matters: building your business.
+Applying early lets you complete the work, review it with a clear head, and then focus back on what matters: building your business.

 Frankly, waiting until the deadline because you think your company will be "better" in two months is often a trap.
 The incremental progress you might make is often outweighed by the strategic disadvantages of applying in the last-minute rush.